Connor-Miller/loot/docs/adr/0016-identity-portability-and-rotation.md

 ### Rotation: deferred, shape sketched

+*Amendment (2026-07-19, #16): rotation shipped as `loot id rotate`, following exactly the shape sketched below — a new identity keypair plus a re-grant wave reusing the existing [[Grant]] primitive, not key-succession.
+Each re-grant preserves the original grant's `expires_at` (#20; expired grants are never revived), the old key is archived alongside the keyring (`.loot/id.rotated-<ts>`, never deleted — the emergency-rollback artifact), and peers re-trust the new pubkey manually via `loot peer add`, as anticipated.
+The signed-succession-statement variant remains unbuilt.*

-Rotation is NOT implemented.
-We record its likely shape so a future implementation does not start from scratch and so reviewers stop re-suggesting a naive version:
+Rotation was initially NOT implemented.
+We recorded its likely shape so a future implementation does not start from scratch and so reviewers stop re-suggesting a naive version:

 - Rotation is probably best modeled **not** as cryptographic key-succession but as **"new identity + a re-grant wave"**: the rotated-in key is a fresh